Night watch

 vigil over the crackling meat long after we bike home.

-We stay up to rock the colicky baby or to wait
+This is what parents do: we stay up to rock the colicky

-for the teenager to come home.
-Sometimes we
+baby or to wait for the teenager to come home.

-stay up to worry and pray.
+Sometimes we stay up to worry and pray.
+My friend

-and left early.
-We're all doing our best to repair
+they showed up late and left early.
+We're all

-the failures of love.
-We work to give what we
+doing our best to repair the failures of love.
+We

-didn't receive.
-And when we fail, as we all will do,
+work to give what we didn't receive.
+And when we fail,

-we'll stay up until dawn when we want to sleep,
+as we all will do, we'll stay up until dawn

-smoking the brisket, so our children can feel the care
+when we want to sleep, smoking the brisket, so our

-when they take that first bite.
+children can feel the care when they take that first bite.

 Show Comments